The quantized walled Brauer algebra and mixed tensor space: Oriented tangles

-We will show that the descending tangles (up to regular isotopy) with respect to some fixed total ordering on the starting vertices form a basis for $\mathcal{U}_{I,J}$.
+We will show that the descending oriented tangles (up to regular isotopy) with respect to some fixed total ordering on the starting vertices form bases for $\mathcal{U}_{I,J}'$ and $\mathcal{U}_{I,J}$.

-A \emph{Brauer diagram} is a graph consisting of $2m$ vertices arranged in two rows and $m$ edges, such that each vertex belong to exactly one edge.
-If $T$ is a tangle, let $c(T)$ be the Brauer diagram obtained by connecting the vertices which are connected by a strand in the tangle $T$, so closed circles are ignored.
+A \emph{Brauer diagram} is an (unoriented) graph consisting of $2m$ vertices arranged in two rows and $m$ edges, such that each vertex is an endpoint of exactly one edge.
+If $T$ is an oriented tangle, let $c(T)$ be the Brauer diagram obtained by connecting the vertices which are connected by a strand in the oriented tangle $T$, so closed circles are ignored.
 We call $c(T)$ the \emph{connector} of $T$.
-We say, that a Brauer diagram is of type $(I,J)$, if it is the connector of a tangle of type $(I,J)$.
-Note that for a given Brauer diagram $c$, there are always different indices, such that $c$ is the connector of tangles of these types.
-Indeed, all other types are obtained by changing the orientation on strands in one tangle with connector $c$ in all possible ways.
+We say, that a Brauer diagram is of type $(I,J)$, if it is the connector of an oriented tangle of type $(I,J)$.
+Note that for a given Brauer diagram $c$, there are always different indices, such that $c$ is the connector of oriented tangles of these types.

 Furthermore, there are precisely $m!$ Brauer diagrams of type $(I,J)$: For a given type $(I,J)$ there are $m$ starting vertices and $m$ end vertices.
-In a Brauer diagram of type $(I,J)$ the edges always connect a starting vertex with an end vertex.
-Thus the Brauer diagrams of type $(I,J)$ are in one-to-one correspondence with bijections from the set of starting vertices to the set of end vertices, and there are $m!$ such bijections.
+In a Brauer diagram of type $(I,J)$ the edges always connect a starting vertex with an ending vertex.
+Thus the Brauer diagrams of type $(I,J)$ are in one-to-one correspondence with bijections from the set of starting vertices to the set of ending vertices, and there are $m!$ such bijections.

 Fix some total ordering on the set of starting vertices.
-For each Brauer diagram $c$ of type $(I,J)$ choose a tangle $T_c$ of type $(I,J)$ with connector $c$, which is descending with respect to the fixed total ordering.
+For each Brauer diagram $c$ of type $(I,J)$ choose an oriented tangle $T_c$ of type $(I,J)$ with connector $c$, which is descending with respect to the fixed total ordering.
 Consider the strand in $T_c$ starting at the first starting vertex.
 The Brauer diagram $c$ determines the end vertex of this strand.
-Furthermore, this strand does not cross itself, thus if $T_c'$ is another descending tangle with connector $c$, one can use the Reidemeister Moves II and III to move the top strand of $T_c'$ to the position of the top strand of $T_c$.
-A similar argument works for the other strands, thus $T_c$ and $T_c'$ are regularly isotopic and we have a one-to-one correspondence between the set of Brauer diagrams of type $(I,J)$ and the set of isotopy classes of descending tangles of type $(I,J)$ with respect to a given total ordering of the starting vertices.
+Furthermore, this strand does not cross itself, thus if $T_c'$ is another descending oriented tangle with connector $c$, one can use the Reidemeister Moves II and III to move the top strand of $T_c'$ to the position of the top strand of $T_c$.
+A similar argument works for the other strands, thus $T_c$ and $T_c'$ are regularly isotopic and we have a one-to-one correspondence between the set of Brauer diagrams of type $(I,J)$ and the set of isotopy classes of descending oriented tangles of type $(I,J)$ with respect to a given total ordering of the starting vertices.